I Get Overly Attached In Relationships. Can I Learn To Change That?

 Advertisement

 Once you’ve explored the deep stuff, you need to develop coping strategies.
-As Dr Boateng explains: while the brain rationalises, the body remembers.
+As Dr. Boateng explains: while the brain rationalizes, the body remembers.
 Meaning you may still have physiological reactions to relationship distress, even if you think differently.
-To build up emotional tolerance she suggests having a 'process partner’ (a friend) to talk through anxious thoughts and try meditation, grounding and breathwork exercises.
+To build up emotional tolerance she suggests having a 'process partner’ (a friend) to talk through anxious thoughts and trying meditation, grounding and breathwork exercises.

 So, can an attachment style be changed?
 Not overnight.
 Technically, we can't fundamentally change our attachment style since it was formed in childhood.
 What we can do is notice when deep-rooted fears are triggered and take a breath.
 You might still panic, but you can stop letting it control your behaviour through learning self-respect and compassion.